Quaker Lake

-Quaker Lake is a lake located south of Coldspring, New York.
+Quaker Lake is located south of Coldspring, New York.
 Fish species present in the lake are rainbow trout, brown trout, brook trout, and black bullhead.
 There is a state owned carry down launch located in Allegany State Park off NY-280.
 The state park also offers a swimming area and facilities on the lake.

 Quaker Lake was constructed in the 1960s, one of the byproducts of the Kinzua Dam construction.
 A spillway across Route 280 empties the lake into the Allegheny Reservoir.